theandrew168/devops/README.md

 ```

 ## Usage
-In general, I have two general app pipelines: use Ansible to setup a droplet for deployments via [GitHub Actions](https://github.com/features/actions) or let Digital Ocean's [app platform](https://www.digitalocean.com/products/app-platform/) do all of the heavy lifting.
+In general, setting up a server for app hosting involves three steps: use Terraform to create the droplet and associated a hostname, use Ansible to configure the server, then setup secrets to grant [GitHub Actions](https://github.com/features/actions) access to the droplet.
-Both start with Terraform but the droplet-based approach needs a one-time off of Ansible to setup dependencies, firewalls, GitHub access keys, systemd units, etc.
+The Ansible playbook only needs to be executed once (when the droplet is initially created) to setup firewall rules, GitHub access keys, systemd units, etc.

 The Terraform workflow is quite simple: use the [plan command](https://www.terraform.io/docs/cli/commands/plan.html) to see what changes are pending and then the [apply command](https://www.terraform.io/docs/cli/commands/apply.html) to apply them.
 ```